-The Infill and Redevelopment Overlay (IR-O) Project seeks to establish Unified Land Development Code (ULDC) Regulations and related processes to encourage and facilitate predictable and sustainable redevelopment in commercial corridors the of the Urban/Suburban Tier (see attached maps).
+The Infill and Redevelopment Overlay (IRO) Project seeks to establish Unified Land Development Code (ULDC) Regulations and related processes to encourage and facilitate predictable and sustainable redevelopment in the commercial corridors of Urban/Suburban Tier (see attached maps).
 The primary focus is to develop solutions to impediments to redevelopment of nonconformities, and establish a long-term strategic vision that will serve as a blueprint for creating pedestrian-oriented, mixed use and sustainable development to better serve the needs of residents.
 The preferred method for attaining this is to utilize form based coding principles that assign preference to the built environment rather than by more traditional Euclidean separation of uses.
-Underlying objectives are to consolidate existing regulations, and to simplify and streamline processes Zoning to increase the redevelopment potential of these areas.
+Underlying objectives are to consolidate existing regulations, and to simplify and streamline Zoning processes to increase the redevelopment potential of these areas.

-WHY IS THE IR-O LIMITED TO COMMERCIAL ONLY?
+WHY IS THE IRO LIMITED TO COMMERCIAL ONLY?